zulfikra96/actix-scaffolding/README.md

 # Actix Scaffolding

 ## Installation

-### prerequire
+## Prerequisites
 -   Rust 1.75 or latest version
-- create .env file or change .env-example to .env
+- create a `.env` file by renaming the `.env-example` file to .env or set the necessary environment variables

+## How to Run
-- run the app "./start.sh" if you are using linux distro or using cli command "cargo run"
+- Linux Distro : Run the app using the command ``./start.sh``  using linux = - Command Line : Run the app using the command  `cargo run`

 ## Features